ChrisAikman/SGProject/README.md

 ### Comment Nest Limit of Two
 To prevent the comments from being nested infinitely I assumed that this type of discussion has two nesting levels: the first contains replies to the original discussion, the second contains replies to those replies.
 It is assumed that each initial comment has its own discussion going on in a chronological order.
 This nest limit level can be easily changed as each comment keeps track of the level it is on.

+### Discussion Topic can be Edited/Deleted
+I assumed that the discussion topic could be edited and deleted like any other comment, given that the current user posted the topic.

 ### We Are Brady
 Since one of the requirements was to assume that we are one of the users with at least two comments, and since Brady has the most comments, I assumed that we are the user Brady.